Navigating a TikTok Ban: 3 Easy Ways for Brands to Adapt

 Above all else, Google prioritizes content that is written with the reader in mind.
 Don’t specifically write to search engines; write directly for the reader and then adapt for search engines.

 Do your research and find what terms people are searching for.
 Try to answer any questions the reader might have while reading your web page.
 The more you can tailor your content with the reader in mind, the more Google is likely to see your website as a valuable resource for its searchers.

-Google recently announced its mobile-first index, meaning the search engine will begin to consider the mobile version of any site as the first version before even looking at the desktop version.
+Google uses a mobile-first index, meaning the search engine will begin to consider the mobile version of any site as the first version before even looking at the desktop version.
 About 60 percent of Google searches are now performed on a mobile device, so making sure a website is mobile-friendly and easy to use on a smartphone is crucial.

 Websites that do not have a mobile-friendly site may rank beneath lower-quality websites that do have a site that is optimized for mobile devices.
 Make sure your site is mobile-responsive and as comprehensive as its desktop version.

 According to Cisco, online video will make up 80 percent of all online traffic by 2021.
 Even now, 55 percent of all Google search results contain at least one video.
 Embedding YouTube videos on blog pages can help increase average dwell time and boost ranking in search results.

 Pushing your website to the top of search results is possible with these best practices.
 However, be careful to steer clear of the traps of poor SEO.
 Here’s what you should keep in mind: